antt3/antt3/README.md

 - 🔭 I’m looking forward to improving my skills as a Software Engineer.
 - 🌱 I’m currently working at Nelson & Kennard as a Programming Analyst.
 - 💬 Ask me about Java.
-- ⚡ I'm a graduate of App Academy's 6 month coding bootcamp.
+- ⚡ I'm a graduate of App Academy's coding bootcamp.

 ---